 There doesn't seem to be agreement on when these stages begin.
 What we do know for sure is that each person's lifelong development is unique.
 We also know that a person's age doesn't guarantee that they've reached a specific stage of cognitive development in Jung's theory.
 The skill with which a person can use all of their functions also varies from person to person.
 These are additional reasons why I personally feel that it is up to each person to finalize their own best-fit type.
 There are many factors, including stage of development, that can impact the way our type is expressed.

-How does the environment influence the development of our cognitive functions?
+The environmental influence on the development of cognitive functions

 Although this personality type theory maintains that we're born with our preferences, it also acknowledges the impact the environment can have on the expression of those preferences.
 As I shared in last week's email (see #2 in that article), if a child's environment discourages the use of their dominant function, they'll struggle to feel confident in their preferences.
 In this state, they may suppress their natural preferences and instead become more skillful in their less preferred functions.
 This can lead to less overall satisfaction and contentment and they'll be out of touch with their best gift—their dominant function!
 According to the theory, this doesn't mean their preferences have changed.
 It means the development of their preferences were derailed by environmental situations.